 The Group purchases reinsurance protection to limit its exposure to single claims and the aggregation of claims from catastrophic events.
-For its motor, employers' liability and public liability business, the Group has in place excess of loss reinsurance treaties and for its property business, quota share and catastrophe reinsurance treaties.
+For its motor, employers' liability and public liability business, the Group has in place excess of loss reinsurance treaties and for its property business surplus, quota share and catastrophe reinsurance treaties.
 The Group's retention on all reinsurance treaties is approved by the Board of Directors on an annual basis.
 The Group only places reinsurance with companies that it believes are strong financially and operationally.
 Credit exposures to these companies are closely managed by senior management.
-All of the Group's current reinsurers have either a credit rating of A- or better or have provided the Group with appropriate security.
+All of the Group's current reinsurers have either a credit rating of A- or better.
 The Group has assessed these credit ratings and security as being satisfactory in diminishing the Group's exposure to the credit risk of its reinsurance receivables.